atuara/Chat-Bot/README.md

-# Foodie Restaurant Bot By Atul and Manoj
+# Foodie Restaurant Bot By Atul Sharma

 An Indian startup named 'Foodie' wants to build a conversational bot (chatbot) which can help users discover restaurants across several cities in India.